 Along with, conscious listening is like meditation.
 It helps stabilise the mind and improves concentration.

-goDiscover products combine bright and colourful visuals, are apt for ages 2-5 years, with audio information that educate your children and deliver a fun learning experience.
+goDiscover products combine bright and colourful visuals.
+They are apt for ages 2-5 years, with audio information that educate your children and deliver a fun learning experience.

 2. Improves Vocabulary

-As children grow older, their need to speak and communicate grows rapidly.
+As children grow older, their have a need to speak more.
 However, this development is strongly rooted in the initial phase of their childhood.
 During this phase, listening plays an important role in developing their vocabulary and language processing.

 If you have a young child, we suggest you try this at home.
 Try speaking to him/her as you would with an adult and not as we think we should speak to a child.
 In a few weeks, you will see that the child understands your language better.
 In turn, the child also speaks back in a simple but clear manner.